KimRamos45980/VNForumSite/README.md

 ## Reason For Wanting To Create This Site:
 There are few resources available to help in creating a visual novel.
-Despite appreciating many of the functions and website formatting of some of popular forums.
+Despite appreciating many of the functions and website formatting of some popular forums.
 I personally found it difficult to search for artists that would/could help me.

 While seraching through a general forum website format.
 There is only so much information you can gain from just a thread title.
 Many times have threads with [CLOSED] in the title would still appear in [OPEN] searches; The reason: because the word open was used just once somewhere else within the thread!

 It's also extremely time consuming to check through every thread to get a glance at an artist's art style or to see what they cannot/can create.
-I personally wished there was a way to better filter out potential artists I might what to check out.
+I personally wished there was a way to better filter out potential artists I might want to check out.